 Over the next several years, Myrna dedicated herself to researching, obtaining the proper licensures and certifications, and building the foundation for her mobile phlebotomy business.
 In 2010, Myrna opened VeniExpress in San Diego and began offering mobile blood draw services.

 Our company has since expanded our services to include much more than blood draws.
-We now offer mobile specimen collection, onsite drug testing, mobile X-rays and ultrasounds, and DNA collection services.
+We now offer mobile specimen collection, onsite drug testing, and DNA collection services.
 We service all of Southern California and Arizona.

 Read more of Myrna’s story in Businessing Magazine’s feature article titled It’s in the Blood: How a Southern California Phlebotomist Created a Successful Mobile Phlebotomy Business